plusserver/docs/content/en/compute/pluscloudopen/tutorials/patroni/_index.md

 ## Overview

 Many customers want to set up infrastructure, that is resilient to crashes and outages.
 This includes the operation of database clusters which span two different, independent datacenters.
-This tutorial shows, how to set up a PostgreSQL cluster in two different availability zones (AZs) using the overlay VPN ([Nebula](https://github.com/slackhq/nebula/)) and the clustermanager [Patroni](https://patroni.readthedocs.io/en/latest/).
+This tutorial shows how to set up a PostgreSQL cluster in two different availability zones (AZs) using the overlay VPN ([nebula](https://github.com/slackhq/nebula/)) and the clustermanager [patroni](https://patroni.readthedocs.io/en/latest/).

 ## Requirements